 \subsubsection{Model Settings}

-We adopted an architecture based on the MambaBlock2 module\cite{Gu2023}, with the model's hidden dimension set to 256 and the feedforward network's intermediate layer dimension set to 1024.
-Additionally, we employed GatedMLP to enhance the model's nonlinear representation capabilities.
-During training, we used the Adam optimizer with an initial learning rate of $2 \times 10^{-4}$, dynamically adjusted via the LambdaLR scheduler.
-The training data was processed in batches, with each batch containing 8 samples and a fixed sequence length of 512 tokens.
-We used the cross-entropy loss function to measure the difference between the model's predictions and the target labels.
+We adopt an architecture based on the MambaBlock2 module\cite{Gu2023}, with the model's hidden dimension set to 256 and the feedforward network's intermediate layer dimension set to 1024.
+Additionally, we employ GatedMLP to enhance the model's nonlinear representation capabilities.
+During training, we use the Adam optimizer with an initial learning rate of $2 \times 10^{-4}$, dynamically adjusted via the LambdaLR scheduler.
+The training data is processed in batches, with each batch containing 8 samples and a fixed sequence length of 512 tokens.
+We use the cross-entropy loss function to measure the difference between the model's predictions and the target labels.
 This loss function is defined as follows:

 Among these, \(L_{\text{CE}}\) is used to focus on the model's ability to accurately predict musical events, while \(L_{\text{NT}}\) and \(L_{\text{MR}}\) correspond to note type events and mode-related events, respectively. $\lambda_1$ and $\lambda_2$ are used to balance the contributions of the two losses, with both values typically ranging between 0 and 1.